jburel/imagej-omero/README.md

 *   Download the [Jython launch script](bin/jython) and place in the same folder as the `jython-standalone` JAR file.
 Add this folder to your `PATH`.
+    Make sure that the file is an executable if not modify its permissions i.e.
+    `chmod +x bin/jython`.

 ### Set up ImageJ2